Using PostgreSQL on Debian and Ubuntu

 Remember that PostgreSQL does not create databases with UTF-8 by default.
 If you require Unicode support you must explicitly specify the UTF-8 encoding when you create the database:

-# postgres createdb my_database -u -E UTF-8 --password
+# sudo -u postgres createdb my_database -u -E UTF-8 --password

 The corresponding SQL statement is: